Feyerabend/bb/workbook/ch03/tools/README.md

 before even running the code.

+### Profiling

+Profiling tools are software utilities designed to analyze a program's performance characteristics during execution.
+They provide insights into aspects like execution time, memory usage, function call frequency, and resource utilization.
+By collecting and visualising this data, profiling tools help identify bottlenecks, inefficiencies, or excessive resource consumption, enabling developers to optimize their code for speed, efficiency, or scalability.

 ### Diagnostics with Statistics

 To gain deeper insights into how programs execute on our virtual machine and to